denoland/manual/npm_nodejs/compatibility_mode.md

-- In addition to `file:` and `data:` URL schemes supported in Node.js; `http:`, `https:` and `blob:` URL schemes will work in the same way if you used Deno without compatiblity mode.
+- In addition to `file:` and `data:` URL schemes supported in Node.js; `http:`, `https:` and `blob:` URL schemes will work in the same way if you used Deno without compatibility mode.

-- Import maps are supported in the same way if you used Deno without compatiblity mode.
+- Import maps are supported in the same way if you used Deno without compatibility mode.
 When resolving "bare" specifiers Deno will first try to resolve them using import map (if one is provided using `--import-map` flag).
   Bare specifiers starting with `node:` prefix are extempt from this rule.